Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Contrast

-**Contrast** is a security technology for finding vulnerabilities in an application.
-It finds vulnerabilities by instrumenting the application and virtual machine with sensors and watching the stream of generated events for patterns that represent vulnerabilities.
-The term encompasses the entire suite of technologies around this product, including the agents and Contrast UI.
+**Contrast** is a security technology for finding vulnerabilities in an **application**.
+It finds vulnerabilities by instrumenting the application and virtual machine with sensors, and watching the stream of generated events for patterns that represent vulnerabilities.
+The term encompasses the entire suite of technologies around this product, including the **agents** and **Contrast UI**.

 ---

 ## Contrast JVM Plugin

-The **Contrast JVM Plugin** is a Java agent that is installed in the application server that is hosting the application(s) to be analyzed.
+The **Contrast JVM Plugin** is a Java agent installed in the application server that's hosting the application(s) to be analyzed.
 This **engine** generates **traces** that contain vulnerability results detected by the **engine** while the application is operating.
 It periodically sends these **traces** to its associated **Contrast UI** for further analysis by Contrast users.

 ---

 ## Contrast Service

 The Contrast Service is an executable written in Go that handles communication with the **Contrast UI** for the Ruby, Python and Proxy **agents**.
-For the Proxy agent, it also acts as an analysis **engine** that can apply Protect **rules** to models representing HTTP requests.
+For the Proxy agent, it also acts as an analysis **engine** that can apply Protect rules to models representing HTTP requests.

 ---